DaveBackus/Data_Bootcamp/website/content/bootcamp_data.md

 ## Data about individuals

 There is lots of survey data online, which gives us individual outcomes (the employment status of people with specific characteristics, for example) as well as the usual average outcomes (the unemployment rate).
 That allows us to compare outcomes of various groups:  rich and poor, young and old, black and white, and so on.
 Anthony Damico's [asdfree collection](http://www.asdfree.com/) includes an extensive list with descriptions.
+Gianluca Violante's [guide to micro data](http://www.econ.nyu.edu/user/violante/NYUTeaching/QM/Fall15/Lectures/Lecture2_Data.pdf) is a a similar list focused on US sources.
+It's aimed at PhD students, but you should get the idea.
+These sources are not necessarily easy to use, but we have experts on hand to help with any that interest you.

 Here are some we have used:

 * **ACS.** The [American Community Survey](https://www.census.gov/programs-surveys/acs/) from the US Census covers demography (age, sex, ethnicity), economics (employment and income), education, and many other [subjects](https://www.census.gov/programs-surveys/acs/guidance/subjects.html).
 The [Public Use Microdata Sample](https://www.census.gov/programs-surveys/acs/technical-documentation/pums.html) (PUMS) contains individual responses.
+This [guide](https://source.opennews.org/en-US/learning/how-use-census-bureau-american-community-survey/) was written for journalists.

-* **ATUS.**  The [American Time Use Survey](http://www.bls.gov/tus/) describes how people spend their time:  employed, doing housework, watching tv, etc.  This [survey](http://scholar.princeton.edu/sites/default/files/annurev-economics-111809-125129_0.pdf) summarizes academic work done on similar surveys in many countries.
+* **ATUS.**  The [American Time Use Survey](http://www.bls.gov/tus/) describes how people spend their time:  employed, doing housework, watching tv, etc.  This [article](http://scholar.princeton.edu/sites/default/files/annurev-economics-111809-125129_0.pdf) summarizes academic work done on similar surveys in many countries.

 * **MEPS.**  The [Medical Expenditure Panel Survey](http://meps.ahrq.gov/mepsweb/) is the leading source of information about individual healthcare, including insurance status and expenditures.